Mobile Search Menu

 Richard Martin

-On a video call from the SPC processing facility in Sitka, Alaska, which is only accessible by boat, Pillen attributes the organization’s resilience to the “mom-and-pop family operations” that make up SPC’s troll fleet.
+On a video call from the SPC processing facility in Sitka, Alaska, which is only accessible by boat or plane (that must be a fun commute!), Pillen attributes the organization’s resilience to the “mom-and-pop family operations” that make up SPC’s troll fleet.

 Orange and silver are the new black.